friction2d/friction2d.github.io/_drafts/friction-096.md

 ### Other

-* Improved build process
+* Major improvements to the build process
-* Upgraded from Qt 5.12.12 (custom) to Qt 5.15.12
+* Upgraded from Qt 5.12.12f to Qt 5.15.12

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.5...main).